 Embarking on the ultimate North Carolina road trip?
-Notch up the excitement with the best things to do in Asheville, NC.
+Notch up the excitement with all the fun things to do in Asheville, NC!
 Although it doesn’t crack the state’s top 10 biggest cities, Asheville is North Carolina’s coolest place to visit.
-Hugging the French Broad River in the Blue Ridge Mountains, Asheville attracts visitors of every kind.
+Hugging the French Broad River in the Blue Ridge Mountains, the city attracts visitors of every kind.
 It’s the perfect NC destination for both outdoor adventurers and arts & culture lovers.

-Among the top tourist attractions in Asheville, you’ll find baronial manors, Art Deco buildings, and cool art galleries.
-And let’s not forget the craft beer.
-(In fact, Asheville’s got more craft breweries per capita than any city in the United States!)
+Among the city’s top tourist attractions, you’ll find baronial manors, Art Deco buildings, leafy hiking trails, cool art galleries & art studios, and plenty of outdoor activities.
+And let’s not forget craft beer.
+In fact, Asheville has more craft breweries per capita than any city in the United States, earning it the nickname Beer City, USA!

-Ready to nail down what to do in Asheville?
-Plan the ultimate trip with this complete guide to the best places to visit in Asheville, NC.
+Ready to nail down what to do and where to go in this North Carolina mountain town?
+Plan the ultimate trip with this complete guide to the best places to visit in Asheville, NC!

 If you’re visiting Asheville in one day, start your morning with a visit to the Biltmore Estate.
-Located just outside the city, the estate dates back to the late-19th century.
-For its remarkable architecture and gardens, Biltmore Estate is one of the top places to see in Asheville.
+Located just outside the city, the estate dates back to the late 19th century, built for American industrialist George Vanderbilt.
+The Biltmore Estate is one of Asheville’s must-see landmarks to marvel at the remarkable architecture and the stunning gardens with beautiful mountain views.

 Start your Biltmore Estate visit at the Biltmore House.
 Built in Chateauesque style, the mansion is the largest house in the United States.
-It features an astounding 178,926 square feet of living space, dividing into 250 rooms.
-The rooms teem with priceless historical artifacts and period artwork.
+It features an astounding 178,926 square feet of living spaces, divided into 250 rooms that teem with priceless historical artifacts and period artwork.

 The Biltmore Estate is also famed for its forest trails and gardens.
-South of the home you’ll spot a walled rose garden featuring over 250 species from around the world.
+South of the home, you’ll spot a walled rose garden featuring over 250 species from around the world.
 The estate’s azalea collection is also impressive.
 During spring, the azaleas bloom into pinks, oranges, whites, and yellows.
-With over 20,000 plants, it’s one of the USA’s most complete azalea collections.
+With over 20,000 plants, it’s one of the USA’s most complete azalea collections and offers tourists one of the coolest experiences in this mountain town.

 Antler Hill Village

 After exploring the Biltmore House and gardens, head northwest to Antler Hill Village.
-The small “village” is home to the Biltmore Winery.
-The famed winery is one of the most-visited wineries in the entire country.
+The small “village” is home to the Biltmore Winery, one of the most-visited wineries and vineyards in the entire country.
 Your admission to the Biltmore Estate includes a complimentary wine tasting.

 On your way back to town from the estate, check out Biltmore Village.
-Sitting near the estate’s main entrance, Biltmore Village is another cool 19th-century throwback.
+Sitting near the estate’s main entrance, Biltmore Village is another cool 19th-century throwback and one of the area’s highlights for history buffs.
 Among its quaint historic cottages, you’ll filter past antique shops, art galleries, restaurants, and brewpubs.

 River Arts District

 For art lovers & craft beer connoisseurs, visiting Asheville’s River Arts District is a must.
 The River Arts District (RAD) sits upon the banks of the French Broad River.
-Just five minutes from downtown by car, the eclectic neighborhood is one of the top points of interest in Asheville.
+Just five minutes from downtown by car, the eclectic neighborhood is one of the mountain city’s top points of interest.

 Two decades ago, the River Arts District was a mere collection of decaying industrial buildings and warehouses.
 Of course, Asheville’s artists had a different idea.
 Today, the RAD teems with cool street art, art galleries, cafés, and, in true Asheville spirit, craft breweries.